benborgers/www/posts/gatsby-react-helmet-async.md

 ---
 title: How to use react-helmet-async with Gatsby
 date: 2020-04-23
+tags:
-tags: programming
+    - programming
+    - gatsby
 ---
 When you replace `react-helmet` with `react-helmet-async`, you can use the Gatsby plugin [@rhysforyou/gatsby-plugin-react-helmet-async](https://www.gatsbyjs.org/packages/@rhysforyou/gatsby-plugin-react-helmet-async/) to make it work with Gatsby.

 Just install the plugin:

 ```bash
 npm install @rhysforyou/gatsby-plugin-react-helmet-async
 ```

 And include the plugin in `gatsby-config.js`:

 ```jsx
 module.exports = {